 In our experience though, it’s the most powerful selling and conversion tool of all time.

-There is a special connection made between print and the reader that’s just different then when you’re reading something on a phone or a computer.
-It has to do with the physical-ness of the paper, I can’t quite put my finger on it, but reading something printed makes it seam more real.
+There is a special connection made between print and the reader that’s just different than when you’re reading something on a phone or a computer.
+It has to do with the physical-ness of the paper, I can’t quite put my finger on it, but reading something printed makes it seem more real.

 Let’s talk about a few types of print media that we use in our own company…

 At first, you may not consider a simple order form to be a form of print advertising, but hear me out.
 It’s all about how you introduce it to the reader.

 Say for example you’re on stage and you want people to sign up for your course/product/service… You have a few options to actually make that happen.

 Send them online…